brightzonedev/react-plasma-table/README.md

 - ✅ Sortable out of the box
 - ✅ Searchable (✨ New! ✨)
 - ✅ Now with pagination (✨ New! ✨)
+- ✅ Collapsable (✨ New! - In development ✨)

 ```
 yarn add react-plasma-table